1. It’s going direct

 This is so not true.
 A courier is the lifeline of your business and will fundamentally make or break your client relations.
 You want an ambassador for your company, a high quality service provider and a great problem solver.
 Because if your goods don’t get where they need to be, think of the actual client impact of that.

 Choose a courier who gets this and provides guaranteed service standard – or your money back.

-  So beware of low cost so called solutions providers – they make their money somewhere and that will be by cutting corners somewhere.
+So, beware of so called low cost solutions providers – they make their money from something and that will be by cutting corners somewhere.

 Choose a courier who prices with enough margin to provide you with quality.

 7. There is nothing to differentiate a courier other than cost

 Hmm.
 Other than insurance, reputation, customer care, awards, trading records, staff turnover, courier relations, vehicles, appearance and general helpfulness, then I guess no. Or not!